 Like I said earlier, just tracking down and implementing the different topics in this course took me well over two weeks.
 I've spent over a month condensing these concepts into 4 and a half hours of step-by-step instructions.

 I don't know about you, but saving even an hour of my time would have paid for this course.
 Let alone two weeks.
-But I always want to be honest with you - this information is all available online if you're willing to spend the time tracking it down.
+But I always want to be honest with you - this information is all available online if you're willing to spend the time tracking it down and experimenting with it.

-Getting the app into production is one of the final steps of working on your React Native app (not including iteration and feature additions).
+Getting the app into production is one of the final steps of working on your React Native app.
 If you relate to any of these statements, this is the right next step for you

 I don't want you to be overwhelmed/confused/disappointed by this course so I want to be honest about who this course is not for.

 I hope that gets the point across.
 This course isn't for the absolute beginner, but with that being said you also don't need to be an expert.
 You just want to be committed to accomplishing this!

 The course is almost exclusively video (4 and a half hours worth) with a few supplemental text lessons.
 You'll also be able to see every code change I made via a public GitHub repo - making it incredibly easy to check your work.